 Permanent residence in Quebec

-If you are a live-in caregiver working in Quebec, the province will also assess your application.
+If you have a Live-in Caregiver Program work permit and are working in Quebec, the province will also assess your application.
 The province will look for additional information, including your knowledge of French.
-For more information on permanent residence in Quebec, visit the website of the ministère de l’Immigration et des Communautés culturelles (Quebec Immigration).
+For more information on permanent residence in Quebec, visit the website of the ministère de l’Immigration, de la Diversité et de l’Inclusion (Quebec Immigration).

 Leaving Canada (permanently or for vacation)

 If you go away on a long vacation, you may need to reapply for a temporary resident visa before returning to Canada.
-Before traveling, you should contact the Call Centre for more information.
+Before traveling, you should apply for a new temporary resident visa from within Canada.

 You can leave the program and return permanently to your home country at any time.
 However, you should give adequate notice to your employer.